Tick: Anatomy and physiology

 Ticks, like mites, belong to the subclass Acari that lack their primary somatic segmentation of the abdomen (or opisthosoma), rather these parasitic arachnids present a subsequent fusion of the abdomen with the cephalothorax (or prosoma).
 The tagmata typical of other Chelicerata have developed into the gnathosoma (head), which is retractable and contains the mouthparts, and idiosoma (body), which contains the legs, digestive tract, and reproductive organs.
 The gnathosoma is a feeding structure with mouthparts adapted for piercing skin and sucking blood; it is the front of the head and contains neither the brain nor the eyes.
 Features of the gnathosoma include two palps, two chelicerae, and hypostome.
 The hypostome acts as stabilizer and helps to anchor the tick's mouthparts to the host.
 The chelicerae are specialized appendages used for cutting and piercing into the host's skin while palps are leglike appendages that are sensory in function.

 The ventral side of the idiosoma bears sclerites, and the gonopore is located between the fourth pair of legs.
 In the absence of segmentation, the positioning of the eyes, limbs, and gonopore on the idiosoma provide the only locational guidance.

-Most ticks are inornate and appear to be brown or reddish brown in color.
-However, some species are ornate and have distinctive white patterns on the scutum.

 Larval ticks hatch with six legs, acquiring the other two after a blood meal and molting into the nymph stage.
 In the nymphal and adult stages, ticks have eight legs, each of which has seven segments and is tipped with a pair of claws.
 The legs are sometimes ornamented and usually bear sensory or tactile hairs.
 In addition to being used for locomotion, the tarsus of leg I contains a unique sensory structure, Haller's organ, which can detect odors and chemicals emanating from the host, as well as sensing changes in temperature and air currents.
 Ticks can also use Haller's organs to perceive infrared light emanating from a host.
 When stationary, their legs remain tightly folded against the body.

-Ticks are extremely tough, hardy, and resilient animals.
+Ticks are extremely resilient animals.
 They can survive in a near vacuum for as long as half an hour.
 Their slow metabolism during their dormant periods enables them to go prolonged durations between meals.
-During droughts, they can endure dehydration without feeding for as long as eighteen weeks, however, ticks with limited energy reserves may succumb to desiccation after thirty-six weeks.
+Even after 18 weeks of starvation, they can endure repeated two-day bouts of dehydration followed by rehydration, but their survivability against dehydration drops rapidly after 36 weeks of starvation.
 To keep from dehydrating, ticks hide in humid spots on the forest floor or absorb water from subsaturated air by secreting hygroscopic fluid produced by the salivary glands onto the external mouthparts and then reingesting the water-enriched fluid.

 Ticks can withstand temperatures just above 0 °F for more than two hours and can survive temperatures between 20 and 29 F for at least two weeks.
 Ticks have even been found in Antarctica, where they feed on penguins.

+Most ticks are plain brown or reddish brown.
+However, the scuta of some species are decorated with white patterns.